Over a year ago, life gave us a chance to make some major memories.

 I-15 runs mostly flat and is parallel to the Virgin River for its entire length in Arizona, but the terrain became abruptly more rugged at mile where the Virgin River Gorge began.
 Though it was nighttime, we could still feel the narrowness of the gorge.
 It was beautiful and scary.

 It is one of those drives where you to keep your eyes on the road, all the while.
-I wish we could have taken pictures but it was a pitch dark night and our cameras refuse to cooperate.
+I wish we could have taken pictures but it was a pitch-dark night and our cameras refused to cooperate.
 Besides the traffic was crazy with trailers and trucks.

 By the time we reached St. George, Utah it was already 11 30 pm.
 We had forgotten to take into account that Utah is in a different time zone than California.
 As most of the city was closed we had a midnight feast at Denny’s.

-We drove around the city and were mesmerized with the city’s architecture especially the temple of St. George in Utah.
+We drove around the city and were mesmerized by the city’s architecture especially the temple of St. George in Utah.

 The St. George Utah Temple is a temple of The Church of Jesus Christ of Latter-Day Saints (LDS), designed by Truman O. Angell and completed in 1877.

 The building has worn out over time and will be closing for seismic and other upgrades end of this year.
-It is scheduled to re-open in 2022.
+It is now open.

-By the time we checked into our hotel, it was already past midnight and we all tired from the drive had a good looong sleep.
+By the time we checked into our hotel, it was already past midnight and we were all tired from the drive and had a good looong sleep.

 If you do plan to go to Snow Canyon, do not miss to visit the Tuachan Amphitheater located at the mouth of the Padre Canyon, adjacent to Snow Canyon State Park in Ivins, Utah.